howerj/libforth/libforth.md

 Unlike ':' this is a compiling word, but performs the same function.

+## [start.4th][]

+The file [start.4th][] contains many defined words, however those words are documented within that file and so as to avoid duplication will not be mentioned here.
+This file is *not* loaded automatically, and so should be run like this (on Unix systems):

+	./forth start.4th /dev/stdin

 ## Glossary of Forth terminology

 * Word vs Machine-Word